Ancient Order of United Workmen Temple: Description and history

 In 1941, the six-story building was sold to Gilbert Brothers, Inc., who opened a furniture store and warehouse in it.
 In 1946, a fire gutted the top three floors and destroyed the roof and cornice.
-Fires has previously broken out in 1916 and 1922, and yet another occurred in 1974, gutting the top two floors.
+Fires had previously broken out in 1916 and 1922, and yet another occurred in 1974, gutting the top two floors.

 Portland architect Richard Sundeleaf made modifications in 1942 and 1946, and Zimmer Gunsul Frasca Architects in 1980.

 At an unknown date, the building was designated a historical landmark by the city's Historical Landmarks Commission (now known as the Historic Landmarks Commission), but the commission removed the designation in 1973, after concluding that subsequent repainting had lessened the building's historical significance.